 The Council operates a training plan for its operational staff which provides clear guidelines as to the qualifications and toolbox talks required for the safety and effectiveness of the operational workforce.
 It also provides an annual appraisal for all staff to discuss targets and training opportunities.
-The development of a more framework-based approach to assessing the competencies, skills and training requirements of those responsible for the strategic and tactical management of the highway infrastructure assets is currently being developed.
-These strategies, plans, processes and competency frameworks are set out in the Highway Infrastructure AssetCompetency and Training Strategy.
+The development of a more framework-based approach to assessing the competencies, skills and training requirements of those responsible for the strategic and tactical management of the Highway Assets are currently being developed.
+These strategies, plans, processes and competency frameworks are set out in the Highway Asset Competency and Training Strategy.